programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 # Prerequisites

 To follow along this tutorial you need to have:
-- familiarity with `bash`; if you don't, make sure you read the PH lesson [*Introduction to the Bash Command Line*](https://programminghistorian.org/en/lessons/intro-to-bash);
+- basic understanding of `bash`; if you don't, make sure you read the PH lesson [*Introduction to the Bash Command Line*](https://programminghistorian.org/en/lessons/intro-to-bash);

 - know what JSON is; if you don't, check out  the PH lesson [*Reshaping JSON with jq*](https://programminghistorian.org/en/lessons/json-and-jq).